-Recognizing that the downtown Albany parking issue is a workplace issue, the Committee shall include representatives of all employee groups affected.
+Recognizing that the downtown Albany parking issue is a work-place issue, the Committee shall include representatives of all employee groups affected.
 CSEA and the Office of Employee Relations may each designate up to three representatives to serve on the Committee.

-(b) The Memorandum of Understanding dated March 23, 1988, concerning the parking fee structure in and around Albany by the Office of General Services, Bureau of Parking Services, shall remain in full force and effect according to its provisions.

-§17.3 No charge shall be imposed for parking facilities presently provided without charge and no existing charge for parking facilities shall be increased or decreased without negotiations pursuant to this Article.
+- (b) The Memorandum of Understanding dated March 23, 1988, concerning the parking fee structure in and around Albany by the Office of General Services, Bureau of Parking Services, shall remain in full force and effect according to its provisions. - §17.3 No charge shall be imposed for parking facilities presently provided without charge and no existing charge for parking facilities shall be increased or decreased without negotiations pursuant to this Article.
 The State and CSEA, upon the demand by either party, shall reopen negotiations concerning parking fees for employees in the ASU, ISU and OSU negotiating units, in any parking facility not covered by the aforementioned Memorandum of Understanding.
 Such negotiations shall be held at the appropriate level.
-The President of CSEA, Inc., and the Director of the Office of Employee Relations, shall be notified prior to commencement of negotiations.
+The President of CSEA, Inc., and the Director of the Office of Employee Relations, shall be notified prior to commencement of negotiations and either party shall have the option of participating in the negotiations.
 Disputes arising from such negotiations shall be submitted to Last Offer Binding Arbitration through procedures that have been agreed to by the State and CSEA.